15 Best Things to Do in Homestead (Florida)

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-Located along the Atlantic coast in southern Florida’s Miami-Dade County, Homestead is an oasis of small-town charm that’s just 30 minutes south of Miami, which is the state’s largest metropolitan area and home to more than six million people.
+Located along the Atlantic coast in southern Florida’s Miami-Dade County, I found myself in Homestead, an oasis of small-town charm.
+It amazed me that this tranquil place was just 30 minutes south of Miami, the bustling hub of Florida, housing over six million people.

 1. Everglades National Park